Mastoiditis in Children

 Mastoiditis is a complication of a middle ear infection.
 It happens when the infection in the middle ear spreads into the mastoid bone.

-What are the symptoms of mastoiditis?
+What are the symptoms of mastoiditis in a child?

 Here are the most common symptoms of mastoiditis: